denkspuren/BitboardC4/BitboardDesign.md

 ## A Binary Board Encoding for Connect Four

+We discuss the data structures required first, before we move on explaning how to use them.

 ### Using Two Longs to Encode the Board

 In Java and in many other programming languages, a so-called long integer is composed of eight bytes.